ddddwee1/TorchSUL/README.md

 3. Multi-platform.
 I have made the same APIs for pytorch, TF, MXNet, and a conversion tool to Caffe.

+4. Some strange reason.
+Frameworks like TF, MXNet, Caffe, Paddle do not need to claim input shape to initialize layers, but frameworks like pytorch, torch, chainer require this.
+I prefer not to claim since it will be more convenient when building models (Why I need to care about previous layers when I only want to write forward computation?), so I modified pytorch module to support this.
+Also, it inlines with my [TF wrap-ups](https://github.com/ddddwee1/sul) so I can move my old code easily to the current package.

 ## Installation

 You need to install the newest version of pytorch.